 - A special partnership between UWC and the University of Missouri dating back to 1986

 - First American university to partner with a non-white South African university

 - Small classes with South African students and professors

 - Prof. Rod Uphoff has directed the program in Cape Town since 2004

-- Optional specially priced safari trips and excursions include an option to visit Kruger Park and shark diving trip led by Prof. Uphoff
+- Optional specially priced safari trip to visit Kruger Park

 This ABA-accredited summer study-abroad program in Cape Town, South Africa will consist of three two-credit courses in different areas of comparative law.